Vitamin D Food Sources - Questions & Answers - Page 6

 Popular questions about Vitamin D

-Pepperoni does not typically contain any Vitamin D.
+No, chocolate does not contain any Vitamin D.

 Key facts about Vitamin D